 In contrast to the other stages, the market clearing in t_4 is independent of the carbon pricing regime, such that we present the result upfront.
-We assume the investment costs to be sufficiently high compared to the demand, such that investments in the emission-free capacity cannot supply the overall demand, i.e., $\overline{\chi} < Q(p_G)$.
-This assumption implies that the demand for the good is partially served by firms that invested in the emission-free technology and by firms producing conventionally.11 As demand exceeds the emissionfree production capacity and marginal production costs of the emission-free technology are lower than of the conventional technology, the latter sets the market price.
+We assume the investment costs to be sufficiently high compared to the demand, such that investments in the emission-free capacity cannot supply the overall demand, i.e., $\bar{\chi} < Q(p_G)$.
+This assumption implies that the demand for the good is partially served by firms that invested in the emission-free technology and by firms producing conventionally.12 As demand exceeds the emission-free production capacity and marginal production costs of the emission-free technology are lower than of the conventional technology, the latter sets the market price.
 Due to the normalisation of $c_0 = 0$, the market price is defined by $p_G = p$ and the demand is equal to $Q(p_G) = Q(p)$, i.e., the carbon price fully determines the product price.
-Figure 2 illustrates the market clearing for this setting, i.e., $c_f \leq p$.
+Figure 2 illustrates the market clearing.